Terrance Ferguson (American football)

 Terrance Ferguson (born March 7, 2003) is an American professional football tight end for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Oregon Ducks and was selected by the Rams in the second round of the 2025 NFL draft.

-Early life and high school
+Early life

-Ferguson attended Heritage High School in Littleton, Colorado.
+Ferguson was born on March 7, 2003, in Littleton, Colorado.
+He attended Heritage High School in Littleton, Colorado.
 As a junior, he hauled in 54 receptions for 929 yards and 11 touchdowns.
-Coming out of high school, Ferguson was rated as the number ten tight end nationally.
+Coming out of high school, Ferguson was rated as the No. 10 tight end nationally.
 Ferguson committed to play college football for the Oregon Ducks.

 College career

 As a freshman in 2021, Ferguson had 17 receptions for 141 yards and two touchdowns for the Ducks.
 In their 2022 bowl game, he hauled in five receptions for 84 yards in a win over North Carolina.
 Ferguson finished the 2022 season with 32 receptions for 391 yards and five touchdowns.
 In 2023, he was named first-team all-Pac-12.
 Ferguson finished with a career high 43 catches in the 2024 season.
 His collegiate career came to an end after Oregon's loss to Ohio State in the 2025 Rose Bowl Game.